alfaz08/event-management-web/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: C.Because when we give two value for addition one is string and another is number than javascript automatically convert the number value in string and concate  them.
+#### Answer: C.Because when give two value for addition one is string and another is number than javascript automatically convert the number value in string and concate  them so ut 12.

 <i>Write your explanation here</i>